andras-simonyi/citeproc-org/README.md

 ## Usage

-In its basic use, `citeproc-orgref` simply replaces `org-ref`'s built-in citation processing for non-LaTeX org-mode export backends with `citeproc-el` and exported `org-ref` citation links are rendered in the default Chicago author-date CSL style during export.
+In its basic use, citeproc-orgref simply replaces org-ref’s built-in citation rendering for non-LaTeX org-mode export backends with citeproc-el and exported org-ref citation links are rendered in the default Chicago author-date CSL style during export.
 The handling of citation links during LaTeX export does not change, they continue to be rendered with BibTeX.

 ### Setting the CSL style